UDMI / Docs / Specs / Tech Stack

 When using the GCP Cloud IoT Core MQTT Bridge there are multiple ways the specific schema used during validation is chosen.

-schema.
+.../attributes.json schema.
 These attributes are